In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 If you receive a bribe, include it in your income.

 These contributions are not income to a candidate unless they are diverted to his or her personal use.
-To be exempt
+To be nontaxable,

-from tax, the contributions must be spent for campaign purposes or kept in a fund for use in future campaigns.
-However, interest
+the contributions must be spent for campaign purposes or kept in a fund for use in future campaigns.
+However, interest earned

 are taxable and must be reported on Form 1120-POL, U.S. Income Tax Return for Certain Political Organizations.
 Excess campaign